 Videos in This Series

 Part I begins with a video that explains the difference between weather and climate, describes glacier formation, and identifies the types of information that can be found in the glacial record.
-Download teacher’s guide (PDF, 132K)
+Watch the video and download teacher’s guide.

 How scientists look at samples of ice to determine past climates/atmospheric conditions.
-Download teacher’s guide (PDF, 114K)
+Watch the video and download teacher’s guide.

 Through examining ice cores, scientists can observe and record past climate conditions without having lived in those conditions.
-Download the teacher’s guide (PDF, 90K)
+Watch the video and download teacher’s guide.